 The Swim Equipment in Transition

 Starting with swim equipment, one should select goggles designed for outdoor use, and able to take a hit or kick without coming off.
 For rough swims, the goggle straps should go under the swim cap, so they’re less likely to come off.
 Socket-rocket type goggles might be great for the pool, but can cut the skin around the eye socket when someone plants a kick square on the lens.
+For the best swim goggles you can check out our top triathlon swim goggles.
 Similarly, some coaches recommend replacing rubber goggle straps with nylon shock cord, which is unlikely to break, even when it’s old.

 Wetsuits should be relatively easy to remove, even when the athlete is dizzy, breathing heavy, and cold.
 Consider cutting ankle and wrist areas of the wetsuit, if removal is a problem.
 Simply trim off a two to four-inch straight or diagonal ring of the neoprene up from the ankle or wrist.
 The slight loss of buoyancy and warmth will most likely not be noticed, and the wetsuit will come off much easier.